 Free ticketed event

-Given the recent focus on emerging technologies, the anticipated shift in engineering education is toward a more socially-relevant, outward-facing engineering curricula.
-Such curricula emphasize multidisciplinary learning, societal impact, experiential learning (within and outside the traditional classroom), and a global mindset.
-The discussion will introduce the global, legal, economic, environmental, and societal impacts of vehicle autonomy and electrification and include an overview of some of the following impact areas: workforce disruption, driver safety, industry shifts, and educational training.
-The session will focus on the values of a liberal arts education in developing solutions for 21st century emerging technologies, particularly the implications associated with vehicle autonomy and electrification in future mobility modes.
+Given the recent focus on emerging technologies, the anticipated shift in engineering education is toward more socially relevant, outward-facing engineering curricula.
+Such curricula emphasize multidisciplinary learning, societal impact, experiential learning (within and outside of the traditional classroom), and a global mindset.
+The discussion will introduce the global, legal, economic, environmental, and societal impacts of vehicle autonomy and electrification, and include an overview of some of the following impact areas: workforce disruption, driver safety, industry shifts, and educational training.
+The session will focus on the values of a liberal arts education in developing solutions for 21st-century emerging technologies, particularly the implications associated with vehicle autonomy and electrification in future mobility modes.
 Relevant topics, including but not limited to the following, will be addressed:

-• Global, legal, economic, environmental impact of vehicle autonomy and electrification
+• Global, legal, economic, and environmental impact of vehicle autonomy and electrification

 • Growth in vehicle autonomy/electrification in various mobility forms

 • Innovation in vehicle design (electric, composite bodies that are 3-D printed)

 • Societal disruption involving vehicle operation/parking, auto industry employment, privacy, and business models.